umbraco/Umbraco.UIBuilder.Demo/README.md

 # Umbraco UI Builder Demo
-Demo of Umbraco UI Builder, the back office UI builder for Umbraco
+Demo of Umbraco UI Builder, the back office admin interface builder for Umbraco

 ## About